jayantkageri/jayantkageri/README.md

 - Donation Link : https://me.fampay.in/jayantkageri
 ```
 A Little Donation also Helps,
-It helps me to pay the Server Charges Monthly,
+It helps me to pay the Server Charges of My Bot Monthly,
 So, A Little Donation also Helps me !
 Donate Now !
 ```